Skip to main content

 Step 1: Create your account

-Go to dev-ubn-ui.onecluster.co/auth/signup and fill in the registration form.
-What you will need:
+Go to ubn-ui.onecluster.co/auth/signup and fill in the registration form.
+What you’ll need:

 The sandbox is completely free and uses no real money.
-You are not signing up for a paid service at this stage.
+You aren’t signing up for a paid service at this stage.

 Once you submit the form, two things happen immediately: